M. Cristina Marchetti: Professional career

 Marchetti was an assistant professor at Syracuse University from 1987 to 1997.
 She then became a professor at Syracuse University from 1997 to 2018.
 She is now professor at University of California, Santa Barbara.
 Marchetti was appointed co lead-editor of the journal Physical Review X (PRX), a journal run by the American Physical Society (APS) in 2016.
 She leads the journal with Jean-Michel Raimond, a professor of physics at the Université Pierre et Marie Curie in Paris, France.

 She was elected a fellow of the American Physical Society's (APS) Division of Condensed Matter Physics in 2000 for "contributions to the theory of the dynamics of vortex matter and charge-density waves," and was vice-chair and chair of the APS Group of Statistical and Nonlinear Physics from 2005 to 2008.
 She became a fellow of the American Association for the Advancement of Science (AAAS) in 2013 and a fellow of the National Academy of Sciences in 2019.

-She became a co-editor of the Annual Review of Condensed Matter Physics as of 2017.
+She was a co-editor of the Annual Review of Condensed Matter Physics between 2017 and 2025.